threefoldfoundation/www_threefold_farming/content/page/how_it_works/comparison/main/main.md

 ---
 id: howitworks_comparison_main
-title: HOW FARMERS EARN CRYPTOCURRENCY
+title: How Farmer earn ThreeFold Tokens
-description: A ThreeFold Token is created only when a farmer adds capacity to the ThreeFold Grid.
-Farmers earn even more as users purchase storage and compute from them.
-This is all automated by ThreeFold.
+description: ThreeFold Tokens are created only when farmers add compute and storage capacity to the ThreeFold Grid.
+Farmers earn for connecting capacity, and when their capacity is reserved by users.
 button:
 link: '' #Add button link here
 ---